MH Vicars Instructors

 In her own practice, Michelle specializes in treating persistent pain; she incorporates several styles and disciplines to meet each clients’ individual needs and help them achieve their goals.
 She applies the same principles in the classroom at MH Vicars.
 Michelle completed her RMT training at Okanagan Valley College of Massage Therapy in Vernon, BC.
-She is also a yoga teacher, and has a degree in business from the University of Washington (she has a CPA and business consultant.
+She is also a yoga teacher, and has a degree in business from the University of Washington.
 She has owned her own massage clinic and yoga studio, worked in chiropractic and physiotherapy clinics, and practiced mobile massage.

 Robert brings European expertise and experience to our school.
 Robert trained as a massage therapist in Slovakia before moving here in 1998 and has had almost 20 years’ experience in European and Canadian spas, clinics, and fitness centres.
 In his private practice, he leads personal development, meditation, and self-empowerment sessions, as well as providing relaxation and therapeutic massage and Reiki.
 Robert’s particular interest is in the body-mind connection: exploring the connection between states of mind and healing.

 From very early in his career, Dan knew that he wanted to teach massage therapy as well as practice, because it gives him the opportunity to positively impact more peoples’ lives than one-on-one client care alone.
 He took his massage training at Mount Royal College and then the Foothills College of Massage Therapy, and was a teacher at Foothills for seven years before joining MH Vicars School in 2008.
 In his Calgary practice, Dan treats all types of clients, with a special focus on those with fibromyalgia and chronic pain.